wduraes/Workshops/IoT Device/readme.md

 Adding Iot capabilities to this device now is only a matter of getting the proper firmware installed, given the native Wi-Fi capabilities of the ESP32.

-To test this board with Azure IoT, visit https://aka.ms/arduino to learn how to get the libraries and samples.
+To test this board with Azure IoT, there are several possibilities:

+1. How to connect the ESP32 to IoT Hub using Arduino IDE - [link](https://github.com/Azure/azure-sdk-for-c-arduino/tree/main/examples/Azure_IoT_Hub_ESP32)
+1. How to connect the ESP32 to IoT Hub and Azure Device Update (OTA) using Arduino IDE - [link](https://github.com/Azure/azure-sdk-for-c-arduino/tree/main/examples/Azure_IoT_Adu_ESP32)
+1. How to connect the ESP32 to IoT Hub using FreeRTOS [link](https://github.com/Azure-Samples/iot-middleware-freertos-samples/blob/main/demos/projects/ESPRESSIF/esp32)
+1. How to connect the ESP32 to IoT Hub and Azure Device Update (OTA) using FreeRTOS -[link](https://github.com/Azure-Samples/iot-middleware-freertos-samples/blob/main/demos/projects/ESPRESSIF/adu/README.md)

 ## Closing thoughts